statlab/permute/README.md

 * Methods of combining tests across strata ...
 * Nonparametric combinations of tests ...

-## Problems:
+## Problems/Methods:

 1. The 2-sample problem
 2. The _n_-sample problem
 3. Tests for the slope in linear regression
 4. Tests for quantiles
-5. Tests of independence ...
+5. Tests of independence and association: runs tests, permutation association,  ...
 6. Tests of exchangeability
 7. Tests of symmetry: reflection, spherical, ...
 8. Permutation ANOVA
+9. Goodness of fit tests
+10. ...

+### Confidence sets

+1. Constant shifts
+2. Proportional shifts
+3. Monotone shifts
-9. ...
+4. ...

 ## Links